-By analyzing employee sentiment and offering a more personalized experience, businesses are driving them towards sharing their review and feedback with their friends, family and the society at large.
+By analyzing employee sentiment and offering a more personalized experience, businesses are driving them towards sharing their review and feedback with their friends, family, and society at large.

 Surveys to Collect and Analyze Employee Feedback

 There are several methods of collecting employee feedback.
 It can range between basic surveys designed using survey software to a more advanced version powered by artificial intelligence.

 Check out these popular survey methodologies used by businesses:

 This is a simple survey method that is popular when it comes to gathering employee feedback.
 The employees are free to express their opinions honestly as these survey forms are confidential in nature.

 In order to understand which employee is feeling what, it is important for businesses to conduct non-anonymous surveys that offer more in-depth information on specific employee sentiments.
 With this knowledge, businesses are able to take corrective measures more effectively.